 After you experience how satisfying a young woman's needs does not help romance, the muse will provide a revelation.
 You should have tried to satisfy her feelings!
-After all, she (and her family) is be responsible for her needs, which tend to be mundane and boring.
+After all, she (and her family) is responsible for her needs, which tend to be mundane and boring.
 Romance is different—it is about the excitement of special feelings!

 This revelation is a utter hogwash.
 But you will believe it anyway.